James-Ding/LanguageCOME/docs/Come_types.md

 ## Dynamic Type Inference `var`

-COME supports the dynamic placeholder type `var`, which allows variables to be declared without an explicit, concrete type.
+Come supports the dynamic placeholder type `var`, which allows variables to be declared without an explicit, concrete type.

 ### Declaration and Realization